m4jora/DebianMajoraEdition/README.md

 Debian Majora
 Ver.
 2021.08.17-4

 Automated!
-You can download just the "debian-majora-edition*.tar.gz, extract it and run install.sh :)
+You can extract [dme21i.tar.gz] and run install.sh.

 With this script, you take Debian Buster and make it Majora-ized.